Sharing nudes and semi-nudes: Responding to incidents and safeguarding children and young people

 The NSPCC case studies below can support with this.

-• recognises the pressures that children and young people can be under to take part in sharing an image and, if relevant, supports their parents/carers to understand the wider issues and motivations around this
+- recognises the pressures that children and young people can be under to take part in sharing an image and, if relevant, supports their parents or carers to understand the wider issues and motivations around this

-• discusses issues of consent and trust within healthy relationships.
-Explain that it is not okay for someone to make them feel uncomfortable, to pressure them into doing things that they do not want to do, or to show them things that they are unhappy about.
-Let them know that they can speak to the DSP if this ever happens
+- discusses issues of consent and trust within healthy relationships and explains that it is not okay for someone to make them feel uncomfortable, to pressure them into doing things that they do not want to do, or to show them things that they are unhappy about (let them know that they can speak to the DSP if this ever happens)

-• explains the law on the sharing of nudes and semi-nudes.
-It is important to highlight that the law is in place to protect children and young people rather than criminalise them; it should be explained in such a way that avoids alarming or distressing them
+- explains the law on the sharing of nudes and semi-nudes (highlighting that the law is in place to protect children and young people rather than criminalise them; it should be explained in such a way that avoids alarming or distressing them)

 For children and young people who have had their nudes or semi-nudes shared publicly it is important that the DSP (or equivalent) reassures them that they have done the right thing by speaking to an adult and advises them:

-• to use the Internet Watch Foundation (IWF) and Childline’s Report Remove tool.
-This must be done as soon as possible in order to minimise the number of people who see the image
+- to use the Internet Watch Foundation (IWF) and Childline’s Report Remove tool and NCMEC’s Take It Down tool (this must be done as soon as possible in order to minimise the number of people who see the image)

 For children and young people who have been sent nudes and semi-nudes it is important that the DSP:

-• advises on the importance of reporting it online if it has been shared, that they delete it from their devices and accounts
+- advises on the importance of reporting it online if it has been shared, and that they delete it from their devices and accounts

-• advises on the importance of not sharing the image further and if they asked to receive the image not pressuring others to do things that they are uncomfortable with.
+- advises on the importance of not sharing the image further and (if they asked to receive the image) of not pressuring others to do things that they are uncomfortable with

 For children and young people who have shared another child’s or young person’s nudes or semi-nudes it is important that the DSP:

-• emphasises that whatever the reason, it is always wrong to share nudes and semi-nudes of another child or young person
+- emphasises that whatever the reason, it is always wrong to share nudes and semi-nudes of another child or young person.
+This can be used as an opportunity to discuss the importance of consent and not putting pressure on others to take or share nudes and semi-nudes

-Parents/carers should be informed and involved in the process at an early stage, unless informing them will put the young person at risk of harm.
-If there is any reason to believe that informing a parent/carer might cause distress or harm to the child the matter should be referred to social services for consideration.
+Parents or carers should be informed and involved in the process at an early stage, unless informing them will put the young person at risk of harm.
+If there is any reason to believe that informing a parent or carer might cause distress or harm to the child the matter should be referred to social services for consideration.

-DSPs may work with the young people involved to decide on the best approach for informing parents/carers.
-In some cases, DSPs may work to support the child or young person to inform their parents/carers themselves.
+DSPs may work with the young people involved to decide on the best approach for informing parents or carers.
+In some cases, DSPs may work to support the child or young person to inform their parents or carers themselves.

 Social services contact and referrals